Academics> Departments & Academic Programs

 The major in Islamic & Arabic Studies is a special emphasis within the general Social Science curriculum.
 It is multidisciplinary in focus, designed to provide an effective understanding of the religions, languages, cultures, economies, politics, and histories of Muslim-majority societies and their diasporas.
 Students can select one of two specializations within the major: Islamic Studies, or Arabic Studies.
 The Islamic Studies specialization focuses more on the humanities, with core courses in religion, history, and culture, while the Arabic Studies specialization emphasizes languages and social sciences, with core courses in Arabic or other languages, politics, and economics.
 The undergraduate minor in Islamic & Arabic Studies, designed for students specializing in other fields, brings together an interesting and enriching combination of courses in Political Science, Religious Studies, History, and Language.

 The Chinese program at SDSU currently offers general Mandarin language instruction.
 In addition to the general language classes, advanced special purpose courses such as Business Chinese and Newspaper Chinese are also regularly offered.
 Courses on Chinese culture, literature and linguistics are offered on a rotational basis.
-The Chinese language program currently offers a minor in Chinese.
+(Offers Minor)

 The Hebrew program at SDSU combines the study of Modern and Ancient Hebrew: All speaking is in Modern Hebrew, but many texts for reading are taken from Ancient Hebrew, including the world-historic legacy of biblical texts.
 The Hebrew Program uses the Language Bazaar Hebrew Series of textbooks.
 The Language Bazaar uses an innovative method, "Sheltered Initiation Language Learning", which includes a variety of innovative techniques to reach all learners, regardless of abilities: All students in the Hebrew program learn to speak with range and confidence, and to comprehend ordinary Hebrew text.